SwampPear/personal-website/README.md

 <img style="height: 24px" src="/.github/made_with_love.svg">

 Welcome!
 If for some reason you didn't notice, you've stumbled upon the repository for my personal website.
-It serves as a platform to share a little bit about me, my projects, and other content that reflects my personal interests and professional journey.
+It's a platform to share a little bit about me, my projects, and other content that reflects my personal interests and professional journey.